 Fiber seems so simple.
 In fact, ask almost anyone above the age of 12 what fiber is, and at the very least, they will know it has something to do with food.
 In large part, this is because fiber content is listed on the back of every food label, included as part of the total carbohydrates.

-However, much like the vagueness of the standard American nutrition facts label, most nutrition and medical professionals cannot explain the nuances of fiber, either.
-Our collective lack of specificity around fiber means we aren’t using it to its fullest to optimize our health, including in the supplement form.
-This lack of understanding may be sabotaging health goals, instead.
+However, much like the vagueness of the standard American nutrition facts label, most nutrition and medical professionals cannot explain the nuances of fiber either.
+Our collective lack of specificity around fiber means we aren’t using it to its full potential to optimize our health, including in the supplement form.
+This lack of understanding may be sabotaging our health goals.

-This post untangles five common misconceptions about fiber supplements and helps clear up the role of fiber plays in nutrition and overall well being.
+Here are five common misconceptions about fiber supplements and the role fiber plays in our nutrition and overall well-being.

 Soluble fibers, on the other hand, absorb water.
 These fibers feed the healthy microbes in our digestive tract and expand in our stomach to help us feel full.
-Soluble fibers are extremely beneficial to overall health, but soluble fibers break down one more layer into highly viscous and non-viscous categories (more on that below!).
+Soluble fibers can be either highly viscous or non-viscous (more on that below!).

 Misconception: Taking any fiber supplement is better than taking none at all

 However, drug store brands are often single ingredient fibers made from inulin or wheat dextrin.
 These fibers are not shown to improve bowel movements, heart health or metabolism.
-Worse, wheat dextrin and inulin have been shown to commonly cause stomach pain, bloating, problems with bowel movements and gas.
+Worse, wheat dextrin and inulin have been shown to commonly cause stomach pain, bloating, gas and problems with bowel movements.

-Misconception: All fiber supplements helps to lower cholesterol and improve heart health
+Misconception: All fiber supplements help to lower cholesterol and improve heart health

-Misconception: All fiber supplements help to regulate blood sugar level
+Misconception: All fiber supplements help to regulate blood sugar levels

 Fiber is thought to help regulate blood sugar levels and is commonly suggested to patients aiming to lose weight and drop their risk of diabetes.
 However, much like cholesterol and triglycerides, glucose lowering effects are directly related to the viscosity of the soluble fiber.